How To Use Trekking Poles Like a Pro

-Eliminate the mystery of unknown terrain by probing with your trekking poles.
-We, commonly, check things like mud or snow depth, rock stability, and even tap logs we’re about to step on in hopes of scaring critters away before our foot is on top of their home.
+Eliminate the mystery of unknown terrain by probing with a pole, people!
+We commonly check things like mud or snow depth, rock stability, and even tap logs we’re about to step on in hopes of scaring critters away before our foot is on top of their home.

 Trekking poles were the most commonly used item for improvising splints during scenarios throughout my training as a Wilderness First Responder.

-Trekking poles are really nice to have when hiking through areas that have dense vegetation or heavy foliage.
-For some reason, we seem to prefer moving branches and foliage out of our path with poles rather than our faces.
+Walking sticks are really nice to have when hiking through areas that have dense vegetation or heavy foliage.
+For some reason, we seem to prefer moving branches and foliage out of our path with our walking sticks rather than our faces.

 Any skilled photographer knows the importance of stabilizing the camera for obtaining crisp images worthy of sharing.
 Consider purchasing a small handle accessory that turns a trekking pole into a convenient monopod for better photos.

-When hiking in bear country, we will routinely tap our hiking poles together for extra noise in hopes of alerting a bear or other large predator that we are coming.
-This is, particularly comforting when hiking around blind corners and is a lot less annoying than bear bells.
+When hiking in bear country, we will routinely tap our hiking sticks together for extra noise in hopes of alerting a bear or other large predator that we are coming.
+This is particularly comforting when hiking around blind corners and is a lot less annoying than bear bells.